ksch-workflows/backend/CONTRIBUTING.md

 # Contribution guidelines

-This file contains guideslines for making contributions in the `backend` repository of the KSCH Workflows project.
+This file contains guidelines for making contributions in the `backend` repository of the KSCH Workflows project.

 ## Testing